giantswarm/fmt/go/log_messages.md

 At the root of error handling code when there is no error to be returned to the original caller, errors have to be logged.
-We try to format such logs in the way as described below in the example.
+We try to format such logs in the way as described in the example below.

 ```go
 s.logger.Log("level", "error", "message", "failed collecting metrics", "stack", fmt.Sprintf("%#v", microerror.Mask(err)))